Briony Molyneux.

 Practice profile:

 Well-known for being approachable and a personable character, she is able to establish a strong rapport with a wide range of lay clients.
-Her 9 years of criminal court advocacy have gained her experience in cases involving, violence, drugs, conspiracy and fraud.
+Her many years of criminal court advocacy have gained her experience in a multitude of cases involving sexual assaults, violence, drugs, conspiracy and fraud, as well as cases of human trafficking and historic abuse.

-Her practice includes 4 years working for periods for the Serious Fraud Office as disclosure counsel, a 6 month secondment to the Bank of England dealing with financial disclosure issues, and 5 years’ experience of professional discipline proceedings.
+Her practice includes working for periods for the Serious Fraud Office as disclosure counsel, a 6 month secondment to the Bank of England dealing with financial disclosure issues, and 7 years’ experience of professional discipline, within which she has been instructed in proceedings before almost all of the Professional Discipline counsels, including the GMC, NMC, ACCA and HCPC to name a few.
 Furthermore, she has experience in front of several Regulatory bodies including appeals against TFL, SIA and other licensing bodies and is instructed by the HSE and CQC dealing with serious cases.

 Briony is qualified to accept instructions from clients through the Direct Access scheme.